Resources on this issue

 Once we have gained the ability to apply what we have learned we can allow students to self-identify.
 Not every Black student identifies as being Black just like not every Asian American or Hispanic student identifies with their ethnic background.
 Advisors must be sensitive to this and let students choose what aspects of their identity are important to them at any given time.
 Students, just like the rest of us in society, go in and out of identities given the situations and people they find themselves around.
 Black students may want to identify as Black around their friends but in the classroom they may simply want to just be a student like those around them.
 Students should be given the ability to self-identify; when advisors are culturally competent we consider the individual within a cultural context.
 The individual always comes first; when we allow individuals to self-identify we can better serve them and have a greater understanding of their cultural connections.
 Allowing students to self-identify provides advisors with key information needed to develop plans to assist students in their goals or to identify barriers to their success.

-I suggest that the reader follow these guidelines to ensure that we must be aware of when working with diverse populations that allow for culturally responsive interactions.
+I suggest following these guidelines when working with diverse populations that allow for culturally responsive interactions.
 These include:

 Understanding our diverse students is just the first step in becoming a culturally competent advisor.
 The additional challenge is getting to know ourselves better and understanding our world view and how that view may or may not serve as a barrier to helping students.
 There are certain questions we should ask ourselves to better understand where we stand; these questions include:

 Director, Office of Multicultural Affairs

 Aud, S., Fox, M. A., and KewalRamani, A. (July 2010).
 Status and Trends in the Education of Racial and Ethnic Groups.
 National Center for Educational Statistics.
 Retrieved from http://www.air.org/files/AIR-NCESracial_stats__trends1.pdf